 - Design department manager accountability

-This 3-day course provide you with the fundamentals of a complete, adaptive labor management program.
+This three-day course provide you with the fundamentals of a complete, adaptive labor management program.

-As margins continue reimbursementstypically established each year by government entities and contractual agreements, efficient labor utilization can have a signmificant impact on year-end financial performance and margin expectations.
+As margins continue reimbursements typically established each year by government entities and contractual agreements, efficient labor utilization can have a significant impact on year-end financial performance and margin expectations.

 How do you set up a labor management program?
 What are the key variables?
 What is the involvement of the executive team versus the departmental directors?
 Who has the accountability for success of this program?

 Each of these questions is critical in designing the labor management program at your facility.
 This course will provide an understanding and overview of these critical aspects in designing and executing a comprehensive labor management program.
 With software and support available in the industry today, an effective labor management program is within reach of all hospitals and health systems, regardless of their facility size or internal technical expertise.

 - Understanding benchmarking comparisons, peer groups and utilizing a comparative database

 - Understanding the implications of labor cost reduction based on selection of the benchmark level a hospital wishes to achieve